 Jay is gone.

-At one point, after hours of looking at it, he couldn’t take it anymore and got up.
-I followed him as best as I could on my damaged leg.
+At one point he couldn’t take it anymore and got up.
+I followed him as best as I could on my injured leg.

 “Just sitting here won’t do anything.
-There might be a chance.
-Maybe I can find a way.”
+Maybe I can find a way out.”

 “Right?
 The mansion has windows and doors.
-If I find anything, then-” he broke up.
+If I find anything then,” he said but his voice trailed off.

-I stayed quiet.
-We both knew anyways.
-We knew about the liquid, the shifting walls, the monsters.
+We both knew anyway.
+We knew about the liquid, the shifting walls, and the monsters.

-I nodded as he opened the door.
-There was nothing but darkness behind.
+With that, he put his hand on the doorknob.
+I nodded as he turned it.
+There was nothing but thick, heavy darkness behind it.
 A few seconds later he stepped in.

-“What are you even doing?” she suddenly asked as she turned over to me.
+“What are you even doing?” she asked as she turned over to me.

-She started to laugh.
-I didn’t know she had the energy for that left.
+She laughed.
+I didn’t know she had the energy left for that.

-“Why do you bother?
-We are going to die here anyways.
-Why not just let go?” she asked.
-“Letting go is the greatest feeling in the world.
-God, I wish I had some right now.” she rambled on.
+“Why do you even bother?
+We’ll die in here, anyway!
+Why not let go?” she asked.
+“Letting go is the best damn feeling in the world.
+God, I wish I had some,” she rambled on.